Working poor: Welfare state generosity

 Cross-national studies like Lohmann (2009) and Brady, Fullerton, and Cross (2010) clearly show that countries with generous welfare states have lower levels of working poverty than countries with less-generous welfare states, even when factors like demography, economic performance, and labor market institutions are taken into account.
 Having a generous welfare state does two key things to reduce working poverty: it raises the minimum level of wages that people are willing to accept, and it pulls a large portion of low-wage workers out of poverty by providing them with an array of cash and non-cash government benefits.

 Many think that increasing the United States' welfare state generosity would lower the working poverty rate.
-A common critique of this proposal is that a generous welfare state would not work because it would stagnate the economy, raise unemployment, and degrade people's work ethic.
+A critique of this proposal by Charles Murray is that a generous welfare state would not work because it would stagnate the economy, raise unemployment, and degrade people's work ethic.
 However, as of 2011, most European countries have a lower unemployment rate than the US.
 Furthermore, although Western European economies' growth rates can be lower than the US's from time to time, their growth rates tend to be more stable, whereas the US's tends to fluctuate relatively severely.
 Individual states offer financial assistance for child care, but the aid varies widely.
 Most assistance is administered through the Child Care and Development Block Grants.
 Many subsidies have strict income guidelines and are generally for families with children under 13 (the age limit is often extended if the child has a disability).
 Many subsidies permit home-based care, but some only accept a day care center, so check the requirements.
 However, in an academic research, half of the respondents linked aspirations to their tax refunds for financial support, even though they did not ask for specific governmental aid.

 Some states distribute funds through social or health departments or agencies (like this one in Washington State).
 For example, the Children's Cabinet in Nevada can refer families to providers, help them apply for subsidies and can even help families who want to pay a relative for care.
 North Carolina's Smart Start is a public/private partnership that offers funding for child care.
 Check the National Women's Law Center for each state's child care assistance policy.